Guides

 External testing

 In this type of penetration testing, the tester only needs to gain access from outside the organization's perimeter.
-In other words, they don't need to be on the same network as the business because they can hack their way in from another location or use a computer that is already compromised and residing on the internal network.
-For example: If an attacker can get on one of the business's partner networks, they can hack into their company's servers even if they are protected with firewalls.
+In other words, they can be on a different network than the business because they can hack their way in from another location or use a computer that is already compromised and residing on the internal network.
+For example, if an attacker can get on one of the business's partner networks, they can hack into their company's servers even if they are protected with firewalls.

 Internal testing

 This type of penetration testing is conducted by someone who already has access to the network (e.g., an employee or ex-employee).
 It also assumes that the attacker already has some access to the company's systems.
-This approach is less common than it used to be since it often takes longer for a hacker to escalate their level of access when compared to someone who starts with no permissions at all.
+This approach is less common than it used to be since it often takes longer for a hacker to escalate their level of access than it does for someone who starts with no permissions at all.

 This type of penetration testing is done without any knowledge of what the tester will be facing.
 It involves finding vulnerabilities in a massive security audit so that it can take longer than other methods.
 This approach can also seem risky since there's no way to know beforehand what the tester will find on the network.